Unilever Research & Development Port Sunlight Laboratory: History

+1920s

+In the 1920s the former site researched vitamin A and D in margarine.

 1960s

 It created a research division in 1961.
 In the early 1960s the site researched colloid chemistry, surface active phenomena, rheology of dispersions, surface chemistry, fluorescence of dyestuffs, adsorbed films on liquids, germicides, timber technology (for West Africa), and paper chromatography.
 Organic chemists, physical chemists and physicists worked there.
 In the 1960s the site was run by Unilever Research.
 In 1964, newly-employed scientists would be earning £1,450.
 New buildings in the mid-1960s meant more staff.

+In early 1963, 40 scientists working on margarine and edible oils, moved to the company's new site at Welwyn in Hertfordshire.

+In the 1960s it had strong family links with both Wirral Grammar School for Boys, and the associated girls' grammar school.

-In 1965 the site installed an IBM System/360 (128k storage) computer at Port Sunlight, connected with time-sharing to IBM 1050 consoles at other sites; it claimed to be the first time such a computer system had been installed in the UK for industrial research.
+In 1965 the site installed an IBM System/360 (128k storage) computer at Port Sunlight, connected with time-sharing to IBM 1050 consoles at other sites; it claimed to be the first time such a computer system had been installed in the UK for industrial research, and that networked across the country.

 In February 1964, planning permission was applied for a site at Spital, on Port Sunlight golf course.
 By 1964 the site had an IBM 1620 computer.
 In 1965 the site formed an Operational Research Section at Port Sunlight, and their computers used PL/I and Fortran IV.
 In 1967 statisticians used control charts, timeseries analysis, multivariate analysis and stochastic processes.
 From early 1969 the consoles at the site were IBM 2780 with the MFT2 and HASPII operating systems.
 By 1969, new laboratories were built.

 1970s

 In 1976, Dr Gordon Tiddy of Unilever studied lyotropic liquid crystals with the University of Leeds Chemistry department.
 In 1978, the site carried out inelastic electron tunnelling spectroscopy with Leicester Polytechnic on an SRC CASE studentship.
 In 1979 their statistical computer packages were NAG, and GLIM 1–3.

 In the 1970s scientists at Port Sunlight discovered tetraacetylethylenediamine (TAED), which allows clothes to be washed at lower temperatures.

+By the 1970s, Unilever was also the UK's largest food processing company, and the world's second-largest company, outside the US.